 In each of the four countries, at least one training will be conducted for officials from all sector ministries, local staff from the partner agencies, NGOs, academic institutions, private sector and interested consultants.
 As all four countries have already conducted PDNAs, the trainings will use case studies of past PDNAs conducted to review the efficacy of the methodology and the gaps and challenges in the PDNAs.
+For Burkina Faso and Niger, it will be ensured that the trainings will target a different audience than the one targeted in previous trainings.
+A refresher training for those already trained will be also organised in each country.
 The use of the self-paced online PDNA training course which is currently being developed by UNDP will be launched by December 2017, will be also utilized to expand the pool of PDNA experts in each country.
 All the trainees will be included in a national roster of recovery experts to facilitate their deployment for disaster recovery programmes and reduce dependence on international experts.